Top-Rated Texas Railroad Accident Attorneys

-Arnold & Itkin has been at the forefront of investigating train accidents and other disasters for two decades.
-We’ve won over $20 billion for the victims of life-altering catastrophes nationwide, covering their medical treatment and ongoing care, replacing their lost wages, and helping them face the future with confidence.
+Arnold & Itkin has been at the forefront of investigating train accidents and other disasters for over two decades.
+We’ve secured over $20 billion for victims of life-altering catastrophes nationwide, addressing their medical treatment and ongoing care, replacing lost wages, and helping them face the future with confidence.

-Our railroad accident law firm handles cases involving:
+Our Texas railroad accident law firm handles cases involving:

-Our Houston train accident attorneys don’t stop until we’ve reached the best possible result for our client.
+Our Houston train accident attorneys don’t stop until we’ve reached the best possible result for our clients.
 No matter what.

 Unmatched Success in Train Accident Cases